HelloLife09/Fruit-Catcher/Fruit Catcher Game Outline.md

 3. **Generate Falling Objects:**

-   - Randomly generate fruits and non-fruit objects.
+   - Randomly generate fruits, hearts, and non-fruit objects.
    - Implement their falling motion.

 4. **Collision Detection:**

    - Detect when the basket catches an object.
-   - Update the score based on the type of object caught.
+   - Update the score or hearts based on the type of object caught.

 5. **Implement Game Logic:**